Simon Ambrose

-Simon Ambrose is a British businessman and the 2007 winner of the third series of the British version of reality TV show The Apprentice, in which contestants compete for a job working for British TV personality Sir Alan Sugar.
+Simon Ambrose is a British businessman and the 2007 winner of the British version of reality TV show The Apprentice.
 In 2007 Simon became the first Apprentice winner to also be a TV Actor.
-He is now Chairman of the London Contemporary Orchestra.

-Background
+Early life

 Ambrose enjoyed a very affluent childhood, attending Westminster School, and was a member of Rigaud's house, before graduating from Magdalene College, Cambridge, with a BA in Economics.
 He worked for investment bank Credit Suisse in London and then ran his own Internet shopping business before applying for The Apprentice.
 He is a member of Mensa having received an IQ score of 174 (SD 24) at 13 years old.
 He is the son of businessman Russell Ambrose, who founded and still owns Optimax, a chain of laser eye surgery clinics in the UK.
 His grandfather also enjoyed entrepreneurial success as a jeweller.
 The success of both spurred Simon to succeed in the business environment.

+Career

 The Apprentice

 Ambrose was hired by Alan Sugar in the final episode of series three of The Apprentice, which aired on BBC One on 13 June 2007, after he defeated fellow finalist Kristina Grimes.
-Ambrose was project manager of his team twice in the show, in weeks 7 and 10, and was on the winning team 5 out of the 10 tasks and also on the losing team 5 out of the 10 tasks, and past the interview stage putting him to the final.
+Ambrose was project manager of his team twice in the show, in weeks 7 and 10, and was on the winning team 5 out of the 10 tasks and also on the losing team 5 out of the 10 tasks, and passed the interview stage putting him to the final.
 Ambrose's and Grimes's task in the finale was to design money-making buildings to be sited on the South Bank of the River Thames in London.